gabrielcoder247/Vet_Clinic/README.md

 ## To Run this project Locally
-- Clone the project from my repo `https://github.com/gabrielcoder247/Vet_Clinic` and cd to Vet_clone file.
+- Clone the project from my repo `https://github.com/gabrielcoder247/Vet_Clinic` and cd to Vet_clinic file.
 - If you have postgres install start the server by typing `psql` in your terminal
 - then create a Database by typing `CREATE DATABASE Db_name;`  and connect to the DB by `\c Db_name;`
 -  To create table `CREATE TABLE table_name;`